LSSTDESC/Twinkles/doc/Run1.md

 #### <a name="Supernovae"></a> Supernovae

-The plan for supernova is
+The plan for supernovae is as follows:

 - Unlensed SALT2 model Type Ia supernovae in the redshift range of 0-0.8 with SALT2 parameters drawn from usual distributions.
 There is a scatter of 0.15 about the Bessell B rest frame peak magnitude, in the ampltude of the light curve.
 -  The number of SN is large, with the plan being to try to get about 100 SNR > 5 SN in a visit.
 These SN are in a small ra, dec range of size 0.4* sqrt(2) around the center of the Twinkles patch.